manjulaRathnayaka/WSO2ConApp/README.md

 Create PlaceDetail.java bean class.
 The sample code is found at https://github.com/manjulaRathnayaka/WSO2ConApp/blob/master/src/main/java/com/HelloApp/PlaceDetail.java

 Create the DAO class for inserting and reading data from above table using the datasource.
 The sample code is found at https://github.com/manjulaRathnayaka/WSO2ConApp/blob/master/src/main/java/com/HelloApp/PlaceDetailDAO.java

-Notice the special code segment used to lookup the datasource.
+Notice the special code segment used to lookup the datasource:

 	private DataSource getDataSource() {
 	        DataSource dataSource = null;